tykisgod/Data-Viz-Proj/README.md

 - Detailed, massive information on every satellite
 - Free, online

-### Slide 6-8
-- Tells a story
-What makes our visualization cool
-- Figurative expression
-- Tells a story on satellites launched

-### Slide 9
-Design considerations
-- Turn massive, unreadable data into expressive, clear visualizations
-- Multi layers, those who want to know more can get more information through interaction

 ### Slide 10
 How it compares with what others have done
 - More interactive